 A Growing Market

-The health based, beauty market is still growing by 10% year on year as China’s number of ‘middle class’ consumers increases to 350 million in relative income terms.
-Smooto rightly saw a huge opportunity and understood the importance of digital marketing in China to get their product seen by this new health & fashion conscious sector of Chinese society.
+The health-based, beauty market is still growing by 10% year on year as China’s number of ‘middle-class’ consumers increases to 350 million in relative income terms.
+Smooto rightly saw a huge opportunity and understood the importance of digital marketing in China to get their product seen by this new health & fashion-conscious sector of Chinese society.

-Nowadays, in Chinese market, there are many specialized facial mask products.
+Nowadays, in the Chinese market, there are many specialized facial mask products.
 Customers have many different choices with lots of domestic competition.

 SMOOTO, as a completely new brand in China, lacked awareness and reputation.
 Moreover, they needed assistance in how to attract loyal customers.